Dresden was the capital and royal residency king of Saxony back in the days. Today it still is a hidden gem of Europe.

 Maybe this sounds a little strange when you consider the ruthless regime that suppressed its people for more than 40 years.

-But apparently, East German men and women were equal enough to both be able to control the intersections.
+Apparently, East German men and women were equal enough to be able to control the intersections.

 7. Touch, Smell, Taste…